signalfx/maestro-ng/docs/index.md

 ### Services

 Services have a name (used for commands that act on specific services instead of the whole environment and in dependency declarations), a Docker image (`image`), and a description of each instance.
 Services may also define:

 - `env`: Environment variables that will apply to all of that service's instances.
 - `omit`: If `true`, excludes the service from non-specific actions (when Maestro is executed without a list of services or containers as arguments).
 - `requires`: Defines dependencies (see below in _Defining dependencies_).
 - `wants_info`: Defines dependencies (see below in _Defining dependencies_).
+- `lifecycle`: for lifecycle state checks, which Maestro uses to confirm a service correctly started or stopped (see Lifecycle checks below).
+- `instances`: the definition of all instances for the service, as a dictionary keyed by the container/instance name.

-Instances must define the _ship_ its container will be placed on (by name).
-Additionally, they may define:
+Each instance must, at minimum, define the _ship_ its container will be placed on (by name).
+Additionally, it may define:

   - `image`, to override the service-level image repository name, if needed (useful for canary deployments for example);